yanyan-li/Structure-SLAM-PointLine/README.md

 # Structure-SLAM(PL)
-Structure-SLAM (PL) is a real-time monocular SLAM method that computes the camera trajectory and a sparse 3D reconstruction by leveraging point and line features.
+This platform provide a real-time monocular SLAM method that computes the camera trajectory and a sparse 3D reconstruction by leveraging point (ORB) and line (LSD) features.
 We provide examples to run the system on the [ICL NUIM dataset](https://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html).

 ​       ![teas](images/teas.png)